schibsted/spid-tech-docs/resources/articles/endpoints.md

 ### Other formats

-A few SPiD endpoints support other response types:
+A few Schibsted account endpoints support other response types:

 - **XML**: The extensible markup language with pointy brackets
 - **TGZ**: Packaged and compressed files